 Thank you to DRYLOK® for partnering with us to update our patio!
 I am SO excited about this space now!
-All opinions are my own.
+All opinions are my own in this post how to paint a concrete patio.
 Read our full disclosure policy here.

 One of the things I love about our new house is the covered patio space.
 We spend so much time out there! it is the perfect place to relax and chat and though we haven’t had one yet, I think it will be really fun for family barbecues!
 I know before we bought this house that our cute neighbors (who owned the house then) used it constantly!

 When we first bought it, the patio space looked like this..